loyalcodes/nodejs-video-stream/README.md

 ## Description
 A NodeJS video streaming service powered by NestJS.
 The service convert and play .mp4 to .mkv file on fly

+What is required from you?
+- Small video file.
+Should be under ./src/assets/ of application root folder (There is one for DEMO ;) ).
+- Follow below installation

+The application can run in a container.
+See Docker + k8s guidance

 ## Installation

 ```bash